 We got into Auckland Airport at 5:30 am New Zealand time the next morning.
 It took ages to get through customs and out of the airport.
 New Zealand has Skybus too and we got on one into Auckland Center.

 We stocked up on food at a shop called ‘Countdown’ which is what the Kiwis call Woolworth.
-We watched in horror as the mountain of food in our baskets got higher.
-We had to carry all of it on our backs!
+I watched in horror as the mountain of food in our baskets got higher – we had to carry all of it on our backs!

 After a breakfast of bread and cheese, we got on the Intercity bus to Kerikeri.